Urea Nitrogen Clearance (Urine)

-If your liver isn't healthy, it may not break down proteins the way it should, and if your kidneys aren't healthy, they may not properly filter urea.
+If your liver isn't healthy, it may not break down proteins the way it should, and if your kidneys aren't healthy, they may not correctly filter urea.
 Either of these problems can lead to changes in the amount of urea nitrogen in your body.
 If you don't have enough fluid in your body (dehydration), you may have extra urea in your blood because you aren't passing much urine.